Japan

 Medical/Health Check

 The company will normally pay the basic cost for an annual medical examination.
-It is also the company’s duty to arrange for an annual stress check survey on all employees if the company employs over 50 staff.
+If the company employs over 50 staff, it is also its duty to arrange for an annual stress check survey on all employees.

 Condolence

-Cash will be provided by the company, such as wedding gifts, birth gifts, injury and illness, condolence money, etc. More than 85% of companies have introduced Condolence benefits.
+The company will provide cash, such as wedding gifts, birth gifts, injury and illness benefits, condolence money, etc. More than 85% of companies have introduced condolence benefits.

 Perks